SolaceLabs/solace-platform-mcp/solace-monitoring-mcp-server/README.md

 - **Multiple Authentication Methods**: Supports Basic Authentication (username/password) and Bearer Token authentication.
 - **Configurable OpenAPI Source**: Load the OpenAPI specification from a local file path or a remote URL.
 - **File-Based Logging**: Logs server activity to a rotating file, avoiding interference with `stdio` transport used by the MCP SDK.
 Logging can also be disabled.
-- **Only Single broker supported per host**: Please be advised that the current implementation only supports communication with a single message broker instance per host.
-  - ***All client connections must target the same broker***
-  - ***Multi-broker topologies are not supported at this time***

 ## Requirements